maybetaken/Solar_Manager/README.md

 ## Usage

 - Connect ESP32 device to the internet through the `ESP Config` WeChat mini-program or `EspBlufi` application.
-If you don't have this device, please contact me at 296496296@qq.com.WeChat mini-program or `EspBlufi` application.
-If you don't have this device, please contact me at 296496296@qq.com.
+If you don't have this device, please contact me through 296496296@qq.com.
 - Currently, the MQTT broker only supports HA local versions.
 Recommended local MQTT broker: Mosquitto.
 - Set up your Home Assistant network as `host`; otherwise, your ESP32 device will not be able to connect to HA. your Home Assistant network as `host`; otherwise, your ESP32 device will not be able to connect to HA.
 - Once the preparation is done, you can connect through the Serial Number.- Once the preparation is done, you can connect through the Serial Number.

 **Note**: Please enter the correct Serial Number in the ESP32 device.

 - If your HA doesn't support remote monitoring, please check the `Discussions` section.
-For users in China, you can use `贝锐花生壳`.ons` section.
 For users in China, you can use `贝锐花生壳`.

-**If you are not familiar with the settings, please do not change them.**m.**
+**If you are not familiar with the settings, please do not change them.**

 ## Disclaimer